ludwig-ai/ludwig/README.md

 - spacy
 - bert-tensorflow

-If you intend to use text features and want to use [spaCy](http://spacy.io) based language tokenizers, install language specific models with:
+If you intend to use text features and want to use [spaCy](http://spacy.io) based language tokenizers, install language-specific models with:
 ```
 python -m spacy download <language_code>
 ```